datanucleus/docs-datanucleus/src/site/markdown/documentation/development/dynamic_class_metadata_enhance_runtime.md

 ## Dynamic Class/MetaData Generation, Enhancement and Runtime Using DataNucleus

-It is possible with DataNucleus to dynamically generate classes in-memory, then generate MetaData for this in-memory class, then to enhance the in-memory class definition, and subsequently to generate the Schema for this class, and finally to persist objects.
+It is possible with DataNucleus to [dynamically generate classes in-memory](#Class_Generation), then [generate MetaData for this in-memory class](#MetaData_Generation), then to [enhance the in-memory class definition](#Enhancement), and subsequently to [generate the Schema for this class](#SchemaTool), and finally to [persist objects](#Persistence).
 All of this without any physical _"class"_ file.
 To do so you need to make use of a custom ClassLoader, and the use the various APIs for JDO3+.

-_Note : this example was developed for DN2.0.
+_Note : this example was developed for DN v2.0_.
 The current version can be found in [GitHub](https://github.com/datanucleus/tests/blob/master/jdo/general/src/test/org/datanucleus/tests/DynamicEnhanceSchemaToolTest.java).

 ### Class Generation